 Ms. Allen is a member of the Trial Bar in the Northern District of Illinois and has tried cases in both federal and state court.
-Ms. Allen was part of the team that won a new trial for a tax lawyer accused of criminal tax fraud, mail and wire fraud, and conspiracy in what was described as the largest tax shelter fraud prosecution in U.S. history.
-Ms. Allen also devotes a substantial number of hours each year to pro bono clients, and has tried several cases on behalf of those clients.
-She recently briefed and successfully argued an appeal on behalf of a pro bono client before the U.S. Court of Appeals for the Seventh Circuit, which resulted in the court vacating an adverse judgment against the client.
+She was part of the team that won a new trial for a tax lawyer accused of criminal tax fraud, mail and wire fraud and conspiracy in what was described as the largest tax shelter fraud prosecution in US history.

-Ms. Allen has been recognized by Illinois Super Lawyers as a “Rising Star” in white collar criminal defense every year since 2012.
-She was selected as “Professional Woman of the Year” by the National Association of Professional Women in 2011 and 2012.
+Ms. Allen has been recognized as a “Rising Star” by Illinois Super Lawyers each year since 2012, and was selected as “Professional Woman of the Year” by the National Association of Professional Women.

 Prior to joining Jenner & Block, Ms. Allen worked for DaimlerChrysler AG in their Human Resources and Corporate Union Relations Departments.
 During that time, she participated in labor contract negotiations between DaimlerChrysler and the UAW, and was responsible for investigating and responding to charges filed against DaimlerChrysler with the National Labor Relations Board and Equal Employment Opportunity Commission.